xebialabs-community/xl-chatops-integrations/sample-bot/README.md

   config.adapters.hipchat.rooms = [ "123456_sandbox" ]
 ```

-Uncomment the line to include the lita-hipchat gem in the [Gemfile](Gemfile), ensure the gem is installed and restart the bot.
+Uncomment the line to include the lita-hipchat gem in the [Gemfile](Gemfile), ensure the gem is installed, and restart the bot.